hashicorp/waypoint-examples/project-templates/ecs/basic/terraform-aws-example-network/README.md

 # terraform-aws-example-network

-A terraform example module that defines what an environment look like from a networking perspective.
+A terraform example module that defines what an environment looks like from a networking perspective.